jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/electricity-transistors.rst

     * For example, electrons repel other electrons

-* However, particles with different charges attract one another
+* Particles with different charges attract one another

     * Electrons are attracted to protons